19/04/2021 0 Comments

 Often, separating spouses will feel that they are able to prepare and sign their own separation agreements.
 This will frequently occur when the separation is mutual and acrimony is minimal.
 There is an abundance of online resources available, where separating spouses can find examples of separation agreements online and fill them out as they see fit.
 The appeal of these agreements is that parties believe that they can avoid the additional cost associated with hiring a lawyer to prepare their separation agreements for them.

-While the appeal of self-prepared separation agreement is certainly evident, separating spouses should be wary of the numerous dangers of preparing a separation agreement without legal advice.
+While the appeal of a self-prepared separation agreement is certainly evident, separating spouses should be wary of the numerous dangers of preparing a separation agreement without legal advice.

-The Family Law Act grants judges the significant ability to set aside or disregard clauses in a separation agreements if they feel that they:
+The Family Law Act grants judges the significant ability to set aside or disregard clauses in separation agreements if they feel that they:

 Additionally, a judge may set aside the entire agreement in the event that:

 A party failed to disclose to the other significant assets, or significant debts or other liabilities, existing when the contract was made;